 Staff must email VR RHW Data Maintenance to have the customer established as a provider when the amount is over $400.

-Do not use a pseudo number to create a service record for nonrecurring transportation that is over $400.Documentation for recurring and nonrecurring transportation must include:
+Do not use a pseudo number to create a service record for nonrecurring transportation that is over $400.

+Do not use “Maintenance” specifications in ReHabWorks to make transportation payments.

+Documentation for recurring and nonrecurring transportation must include:

 a service justification case note that includes calculations and source used to define "actual mileage"; and